arangodb/docs/3.11/graphs-general-graphs-management.md

 - `vertexCollectionName` (string):
   Name of vertex collection.
 - `dropCollection` (bool, _optional_):
-  If true the collection will be dropped if it is not used in any other graph.
+  If `true`, the collection is dropped if it is not used in any other graph.
-  Default: false
+  Default: `false`

 Removes a vertex collection from the graph.
 Only collections not used in any relation definition can be removed.